flex-development/JIME-P001/packages/app/README.md

 ### Production (Local)

-Run `yarn start` from this directory, or `yarn start:app` from the root of the repository.
+Run `yarn start` from this directory.

 ## Built With